sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

 Platform & API

 Bug
- - [MIFOSX-647] - Transfered amount in Loan account transaction page should not be allowed to Edit/Delete
+ - [MIFOSX-647] - Transfered amount in Loan account cashTransaction page should not be allowed to Edit/Delete
  - [MIFOSX-648] - User with no read permissions should still be able to fetch their own user account data
  - [MIFOSX-658] - Unable to update existing Loan Products in demo server